'Most Innovative Startup 2020' by RSA - Watch the pitch videoView More

 There is a general prohibition on the processing of special category data unless a derogation applies.

-Similar to Article 28 of the GDPR (and, to some extent, the requirements of the CCPA), the New DP Law requires controllers to create a legally binding agreement with the processor to whom they are going to disclose the information to.
+Similar to Article 28 of the GDPR (and, to some extent, the requirements of the CCPA), the New DP Law requires controllers to create a legally binding agreement with the processor to whom they are going to disclose the information.
 This process must be repeated by processors when making agreements with sub-processors.
-Controllers may only enter into agreements with processors who can provide sufficient assurances that they have the technical and organisational measures to adhere to the requirements set forth by the DP law.
+Controllers may only enter into agreements with processors who can provide sufficient assurances that they have the technical and organizational measures to adhere to the requirements set forth by the DP law.

 With only three months, organizations that do not already have a GDPR framework in place are going to struggle to remain compliant.
 There are likely a lot of gaps in the current framework that need to be filled.
 These could include:

 Filling these gaps and several others through manual tasks will make it virtually impossible to complete ahead of October, 2020.
-Organizations that are looking for swift and efficient compliance, while still being cost effective, need to consider automation.
+Organizations that are looking for swift and efficient compliance, while still being cost-effective, need to consider automation.
 With the help of automation, these gaps can be filled with ease and in a short timeframe.
 In an era where even our washing machines do their job on their own, it is absolutely paramount that organizations automate their operations if they want to see themselves comply with global privacy regulations.